gregdferrell/gatsby-starter-voyager/README.md

     $color-tertiary-light: #cdd5e6;
 ```
   - Note, the value for `$color-secondary` is hard-coded into the `gatsby-plugin-manifest` as the theme color, so it needs to change there along with other properties in the manifest.
-  - The color variables are re-declared in `/src/styles/just-comments-override.scss` as well, so they need to be redefined there.

 ## Configuration